Dementia describes a collection of symptoms caused by disorders affecting the brain.

 You may have concerns about someone you know showing changes in thinking, mood and behaviour.
 Gently encouraging a memory check with their doctor can be a great place to start.

-As a carer, it’s important to show compassion for yourself as well as others.
-Looking after your own wellbeing is vital for your loved one’s care.
+As a family member or friend of someone living with CTE dementia, it’s important to show compassion for yourself as well as others and look after your own wellbeing.

 © Dementia Australia 2021 Source: Chronic Traumatic Encephalopathy or CTE dementia by Dr Rowena Mobbs (2021)